anbuchelva/blog/source/_posts/project-mainline-is-google-trying-to-build-wall-of-garden.md

 * **Kill support for old devices to force users to buy new devices.** What happens if the OEMs provide support for 5+ years old devices?
 An average user would use the device until it became dead.
 Most of the OEMs abandon support for the older devices and provide support ~2 years.
 Exceptions: OnePlus, Xiaomi.

 ### How to overcome this issue?

 So after all these, how we can use a device if it is more than 2 years old and keep up to date with security updates?

-* Buy a device which has good developer support, E.g., Pixel, OnePlus, Essential, Xiaomi phones
+* Buy a device which has good developer support, E.g., Pixel, OnePlus, Essential, Xiaomi phones, Asus and Oppo are tyring to join this list now, by donating devices to developers to support.
 * Switch to custom roms such as Lineage OS, once the OEM stop supporting the device.
 Users get at updates at least once in a month, if the device has good developer support.
 * Make use of your phone's full potential.

 ### What is with Project Mainline?

 The title and all these above seems irrelevant to the topic.
 Isn't it?
+No; there's a link.

 Installing Custom ROMs have 2 or more components.